The Defense Base Act: Allowing Civilian Government Contractors to Recover Compensation for Their Injuries

 The Defense Base Act covers the following classes of people:

-- Individuals who are working for private companies on United States military bases or on lands outside the United States used for military purposes, including those in U.S. possessions and territories.
+- Individuals who are working for private companies on the United States military bases or on lands outside the United States used for military purposes, including those in U.S. possessions and territories.

 - Individuals who are working on contracts that are funded and approved pursuant to the Foreign Assistance Act, generally providing for services to allies, military equipment, materials, provided that the contract is performed outside of the United States.